Best RV Internet Options (2026): Starlink and T-Mobile Compared

 Starlink Hardware

 Starlink currently offers three different kits, all compatible with Roam plans.
-The right one for you will depend on your internet usage needs and how much you’re willing to spend.
-All three can be used for Roam and fixed-residential service.
+The right one will depend on your internet usage needs and how much you’re willing to spend.
+Customers can use the same dishes for Roam and fixed residential service.

 The Starlink Mini is half the size and weight of the standard dish and includes built-in Wi-Fi, so you don’t need a separate router or gateway device.
-With the right plan, you can also use it in motion.
-Perfect for backpacking excursions or if you’re trying to save space in your RV.
+You can also use it in motion.
+Perfect for backpacking excursions or for saving space in your RV.

 Starlink Mobile plans